HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/confetti_grenade.md

 - If your opponent utilizes "grenade spamming", you can try to rush forward and out-DPS them at close range using a weapon such as the [Flues](/weapons/guns/flues).

 # Obtaining
 Confetti Grenades are only obtainable from the [Confetti Grenade Box](/obstacles/confetti_grenade_box) and always drop in stacks of four.
-The Confetti Grenade is only obtainable during the 1st Anniversary and Fourth of July/20k discord members events.
+The Confetti Grenade is only obtainable during the Anniversary and Fourth of July events.
+  - In 2024, the Fourth of July event coincided with the 20k Discord member milestone.

 # Trivia